lucretiomsp/musicwithpharo/_posts/2025-01-16-phaustoAudioProgrammer_meetUp.md

 ---
 layout: post
-title: "Phausto at the Audio Prgrammer meetup"
+title: "Phausto at the Audio Programmer meetup"
 date: 2025-01-16
 ---